-Managed by Central Baltimore Partnership in association with the Mayor’s Office for Arts and Culture and the Neighborhood Design Center, the public programming kicked off with a community event in February 2025, introducing our selected artists, the sites, and their proposed installation designs.
+Managed by Central Baltimore Partnership in association with the Mayor’s Office for Arts and Culture and the Neighborhood Design Center, Inviting Light public programming kicked off in February 2025, introducing our selected artists, the sites, and their proposed installation designs.

 Baltimore was one of eight U.S. cities awarded a 2023 Bloomberg Public Art Challenge grant to create Inviting Light, chosen from 154 proposals.
 This $1 million grant funds ambitious art projects that tackle civic issues and inspire community change.